coreeng/core-platform-docs/content/app/secrets-and-vars-via-p2p.md

 {{< figure src="/images/app/github-secrets-vars.png" >}}

-GitHub supports both Variables and Secrets:
+GitHub supports both variables and secrets:

 - Variables are exposed as plain text in the GitHub UI and should be used for anything non-sensitive
 - Secrets are encrypted and their value is not shown in the GitHub UI (also it is hidden in GitHub logs) and should be used for e.g. passwords, authentication tokens.

-Both variables and secrets can be either global or environment specific.
+Secrets can be environment specific, but **only repository (i.e. global) variables are supported** (this is due to GitHub resolving variables before the environment is known - but resolves secrets as late as possible)

-Some variables will already be configured by the P2P of the platform - this is documented [here]((../../../p2p#github-variables) - this page is documenting how add additional variables and secrets and pass them into your application.
+Some variables will already be configured by the P2P of the platform - this is documented [here](../../../p2p#github-variables) - those variables should be left unchanged.
+The below covers how to add additional variables/secrets and pass them into your application.

 ### Example

 For example let's configure:

 - A global variable
-- An environment specific variable
+- A global secret
 - An environment specific secret

 #### Global Variable

-On the Settings tab on a repository, by navigating to: Settings > Secrets and variables > Actions, then the Variables tab, under **Repository Variables** click **New repository Variable**
+On the repo for the application, navigate to: Settings > Secrets and variables > Actions and then the Variables tab.
+Under **Repository variables** click **New repository Variable**

 {{< figure src="/images/app/github-repository-vars-before.png" >}}

-add the variable with a value in this example let's call it GLOBAL_VARIABLE with a value of GLOBAL_VAR_VAL.
+Add the variable with a value in this example let's call it GLOBAL_VARIABLE with a value of GLOBAL_VAR_VAL.

 {{< figure src="/images/app/github-repository-vars-after.png" >}}

-Similarly global secrets can be added in the same way, but on the secrets tab, via **New repository secret**.
+#### Global Secret

+On the repo for the application, navigate to: Settings > Secrets and variables > Actions and then the Secrets tab.
+Under **Repository secrets** click **New repository secret**.
+N.B.
+Unlike variables, secret values cannot viewed in the GitHub UI or logs, and should be used for e.g. passwords, tokens etc.

+In this example we'll make a secret called: GLOBAL_SECRET with a value of GLOBAL_PASSWORD-123

-#### Environment Specific Variable
+#### Environment Specific Secret

+{{% notice note %}}
+Environment specific variables are not supported as they're resolved eagerly by GitHub, before the environment is known.
+{{% /notice %}}

-Environment specific variables can be configured in GitHub via Settings > Environments, then chosing an environment.
+Environment specific secrets can be configured in GitHub via Settings > Environments, then chosing an environment.
 Out of the box our reference P2P setup will support both production and dev environments.

 {{< figure src="/images/app/github-environments.png" >}}

-If you need further isolation (e.g. different setup for Functional vs NFT test environments) that's possible by configuring the variables in Dev and then only passing in specific variables to each Makefile target (covered below).
+If you need further isolation (e.g. different setup for Functional vs NFT test environments) that's possible by configuring the secrets in dev and then only passing in specific variables to each Makefile target (covered below).

-To add an environment specific variable, click into the environment you want to configure (e.g. gcp-dev in this example) and click **Add environment variable**.

-{{< figure src="/images/app/github-adding-env-specific-variable-before.png" >}}

-In this example let's call it ENV_SPECIFIC_VAR with a value of ENV_VAR_GCP-DEV_VALUE

-{{< figure src="/images/app/adding-env-specific-variable-after.png" >}}

-#### Environment Specific Secret

 Environment specific secrets can be configured via Settings > Environments, then chosing an environment, and clicking **Add environment secrets**.
 N.B.
 Unlike variables, secret values cannot viewed in the GitHub UI or logs, and should be used for e.g. passwords, tokens etc.